WadhwaniAI/StudentDropoutEWS/README.md

                                    "low": <num>,                     // int or float (as per dtype): Min val of the tuning space; Eg: 0.01
                                    "high": <num>,                    // int or float (as per dtype): Max val of the tuning space; Eg: 1.0
                                    "step": <optional_int>,           // int: Step size (optional); Eg: 2
-                                   "log": <optional_bool>,           // boolean: Log scale to use or not?; Eg: true "choices": ["<cat1>", "<cat2>"]   // list[str]: Categories (if categorical); Eg: ["Ordered", "Plain"]
+                                   "log": <optional_bool>,           // bool: Log scale to use or not?; Eg: true "choices": ["<cat1>", "<cat2>"]   // list[str]: Categories (if categorical); Eg: ["Ordered", "Plain"]
                               }
                          }